mpetavy/logex/README.md

-## HL7PRETTY
+## LOGEX

-### Project description of HL7PRETTY
+### Project description of LOGEX

-This is the automatic generated project description of HL7PRETTY.
+This is the automatic generated project description of LOGEX.
 Stay tuned for updates :-)

 ### License